MohamedWaseem07/Q-Training/README.md

 ## Local Development

-1. Open index.html in your browser.
+Open index.html in your browser.
+Follow the instrctions